TimeEval/TimeEval/docs/concepts/results.md

 ### docker-algorithm-scores.csv

+### execution.log

 ### metrics.csv
    This file consisting information related to metrics used in the experiment.
-In the above syntax, metrics can be selected by defining metric list as [met1, met2, ...].
+In the above syntax, metrics can be selected by defining metric list as `[met1, met2, ...]`.
 Most common metric being used in TimeEval are:
 1. Classification-metrics: for binary dataset
    - Precision
    - Recall